dmydud/theory-for-data-science/README.md

 In each topic you'll find:

-- **Markdown files**: These files contain descriptions and examples of topic.
+- **Markdown files**: These files contain descriptions and examples of the topic.
-- **Jupyter Notebooks**: Explore the main concepts of topic through Python code.
+- **Jupyter Notebooks**: Explore the main concepts of the topic through Python code.